jasoneveleth/hdcms-c/README.md

   note: the edges of these stats are usually 0s), 2 compounds (do a compare), or 3+ compounds (matrix compare) in `main.c`

+* do cross validation, add one more and test the standard deviation

+start with 1 instrument

+make a cross validation

 * [minmax](https://data.nist.gov/od/id/mds2-2418)
 * test whether "note on stability" matters at all
 * [bonetti](~/.root/time/sem06/nist/reading/JBonetti multivariate statistics.pdf)